Learn More About Beyond AIDS Learn More About Beyond AIDS

 2011:

-• Nettie Mayersohn (the inspiration for our "Nettie" awards), a second-time award (see also 2002 above), in honor of her retirement from the New York State Assembly, for lifetime legislative achievements in HIV control
+• Nettie Mayersohn: A second-time award (see 2002 above) to the person who inspired our "Nettie" awards, in honor of her retirement from the New York State Assembly, and for lifetime legislative achievements in HIV control

-• Stan DiOrio (first second-time "Nettie" awardee other than Nettie herself, see also 2003 above), for outstanding legislative staff work to prevent HIV transmission
+• Stan DiOrio: Another second-time award (see 2003 above), for outstanding legislative staff work to prevent HIV transmission

-• Senator Roderick Wright (see also 2003 above) also received a plaque for legislative leadership in HIV control and prevention
+• Senator Roderick Wright: A previous "Nettie" awardee (see 2003 above), he received a plaque this year for legislative leadership in HIV control and prevention

 Return to top